 Phototesting is not usually carried out in patients with PMLE, but provocation tests of exposure to UVA daily for 3 days to a small area of skin can confirm the diagnosis.

 How can polymorphic light eruption be prevented?

-It is not known how to prevent PLE altogether.
+It is not known how to prevent PMLE altogether.
 However, many people can avoid developing a rash by using effective sun protection during the middle hours of the day during summer.
 In New Zealand, patients are advised to dress up during the hours indicated by NIWA's National Climate Database regional Sun Protection Alert, when the UV index is > 3.